mvolkmann/blog/src/prolog.md

 It is recommended to write nearly all rules in a way that supports the most general query.

-To search for the next match, press the semicolon key.
+To search for the next match, press the semicolon key or the spacebar.
 SWI-Prolog also supports pressing the n, r, space, or tab keys to do this.
 Scryer Prolog supports pressing a to output all remaining solutions.